wp-plugins/highlight-search-terms/readme.txt

 I. Use the slick search and install feature on your WP2.7+ Pugins admin section or follow these steps.

 1. Download archive and unpack.
 2. Upload (and overwrite) the /highlight-search-terms/ folder and its content to the /plugins/ folder.
 3. Activate plugin on the Plug-ins page

-4. Add a new rule to your themes styleheet (style.css) to style the highlighted text.
+II.
+Add a new rule to your themes styleheet (style.css) to style the highlighted text.

-Example:
-`#content .hilite { background:#D3E18A; }`
+for example use `#content .hilite { background:#D3E18A; }` to get a moss green background.

 Please find more examples under the "Other Notes" tab.